christianThardy/christianThardy.github.io/tom-interpretability.md

 One common mistake when interpreting attention patterns is to assume that the heads are paying attention to the token itself—maybe trying to account for its meaning or context.
 But really, all we know for sure is that attention heads move information from the residual stream at the position of that token.
 Especially in later layers, the residual stream might hold information that has nothing to do with the literal token at that position!
 For example, the period at the end of a sentence might store summary information for the entire sentence up to that point.
 So when a head attends to it, it’s possibly moving that summary information, not caring that its just punctuation.
 This can make it hard to asses what the attention heads are doing when tokens are being attended to.

-But at the same time, I think when an attention head is attending to a token, it is accessing abstract information stored at that position.
+But at the same time, I think when an attention head is attending to a token, it is accessing abstract, causal information stored at that position.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/31f89a77-fca5-49e1-8b52-a845ad5b2c11" width="280"/>